Build your future in human resources with a bachelor’s degree and an MBA degree.

 External peer review is the primary means of assuring and improving the quality of higher education institutions and programs in the United States.
 This recognition is accomplished through program accreditation, approval or certification.

-The Society for Human Resource Management (SHRM) acknowledges the Baker College Bachelor of Business Administration in Human Resource Management program has renewed its alignment with SHRM’s HR Curriculum Guidebook and Templates.
+The Society for Human Resource Management (SHRM) acknowledges that the Baker College Master of Business Administration Human Resource Management program has renewed its alignment with SHRM’s HR Curriculum Guidebook and Templates.